j-ros/sql_da/Lesson1/lesson1.md

 ### WHERE statement:
 1) Pull the first 5 rows and all columns from the orders table that have a dollar amount of gloss_amt_usd greater than or equal to 1000.
-2) Pull the first 10 rows and all columns from the orders table that have a total_amt_usd less than 500.

-1)

 ```sql
 SELECT *